SteviLen420/TQE_simulation/RESULTS/README.md

     * **Gemini 2.5** (Google)
     * **GPT-5** (OpenAI)
     * An offline, locally-run **DeepSeek-R1-Distill-Qwen-14B** for data processing and prompt-based analysis.

+## How to Reproduce the Analysis

+The quantitative results presented in the manuscript can be reproduced using the tools and data in this archive.

+1.  **Data:** The raw `.csv` files from the simulations are located in the `/E-plus-I_Simulation/DATA/` and `/E-Only_Simulation/DATA/` subdirectories.
+2.  **Analysis Script:** The Wolfram Language notebook located in the `/analysis/` folder (`TQE_Wolfram_Math_Check_Pipeline.nb`) was used to perform the final comparative analysis.
+3.  **Execution:** To reproduce the summary tables, open the notebook, set the input directories to point to the respective data folders, and evaluate the notebook.

 ## Current Status & Known Issues